Ricardosgeral/relier/README.md

 with the options chosen by the user in the touchscreen, once the server begins to record data.
 Note that the parameters in the file will not appear always in the same order!
 - Automatic detection when USB drives are plugged-in (mounted) or removed (unmounted).
+ This also implies writing two rules in file *99-local.rules*.
 - Use a single physical momentary pushbutton to reboot/shutdown the server (using a [*systemd service*](https://wiki.debian.org/systemd)):
    + *Reboot*: hold the button more than 3 seconds but less than 7 seconds.